 This comfortable, economical women's sleeping pad is bulky and heavy.

-The Trekker has a decently warm R-Value of 4.2, which is slightly warmer than our Editors' Choice, the Therm-a-Rest NeoAir XLite Women's, and not quite as warm as our Top Pick for 4-season camping the Sea to Summit Comfort Plus Insulated.
+The Trekker has a decently warm R-Value of 4.2, which is the same as our Editors' Choice, the Sea to Summit Ether Light XT, and not quite as warm as our Best Buy Award Winner the REI AirRail Plus.
 It will keep you warm on cool spring nights all the way through to fall evenings.

 We could not find the denier rating for this pad's materials online, but it seems to be a similar weight to the Trail Lite which is a hefty 75 Denier (the NeoAir is only 30D).
 Our one durability concern is the Trekker's odd valve.
 It feels disconcertingly easy to open and close by pushing it down and screwing it just a quarter turn; it is not comforting because it doesn't really click into place or screw down significantly.
 We haven't had any issues with the valve opening, just thought it would be worth mentioning.

-At 30.7 ounces, this is the heaviest product in this review.
-The Comfort Plus is the second heaviest at 26.5 ounces, but has a smaller packed size and higher R-Value.
+At 30.7 ounces, this is the second heaviest product in this review.
+The Comfort Plus is the heaviest at 34.4 ounces, but has a higher R-Value.
 The weight of this pad is a significant drawback, and we would hesitate to take it on a backpacking trip.

 Similarly to the weight category, the Trekker has the largest packed size of the bunch.
 It does not fold in half like the other pads in this review; instead, it is just one 21 inch tube, which does not equate to a great fit inside your backpack.
 The NeoAir and the Q Core SLX have the smallest pack sizes and are not much larger than a one-liter Nalgene bottle.